raspberrypilearning/weather-station-dashboard/worksheet2.md

 	![](images/therm-sprite-small.png)

 1. Import this sprite into your Scratch program.
 You'll need to place this sprite in a very particular place, so it's best to add this into the script.
-You're also going to use the pen tool to draw the mercury inside the thermometer, but because you can't draw over the top of Sprites, you need to stamp the Sprite's image to the canvas first, and then hide it.
+You're also going to use the pen tool to draw the mercury inside the thermometer, but because you can't draw over the top of sprites, you need to stamp the sprite's image to the canvas first, and then hide it.
 This is the only script you'll need on the thermometer:

 	![](images/thermometer.png)